 Also read: The Largest Palm Grove in Europe – Elche

-Well, there´s even more to the story here – some forests look out of this world.
-These three places in Spain definitely have some magic in the air, don´t you think so?!
+Well, there´s even more to the story here – some landscapes in Spain look out of this world.
+These three forests definitely have some magic in the air, don´t you think so?!
 After all, who said the enchanted forests don´t exist in real life…

 As Albert Einstein once said “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”
 Let´s go for the second option, shall we?!

 No matter whether you’re a family traveler, an avid hiker, or simply a nature lover – these magical forests in Spain simply belong on your travel bucket list.

 Hayedo de Otzarreta / The Basque Country